-What the Groom's Family Is Traditionally Expected to Pay For
+What the Groom's Parents (Traditionally) Pay For

-Bride's engagement and wedding rings
+Bride's engagement and wedding ring

 Engagement party (optional)